MoIRA: Modular Instruction Routing Architecture for Multi-Task Robotics: Methods

 \subsection{Classification and Execution}

 We assign each task a corresponding ground-truth category: \textbf{embodiment type} (for GR1) or \textbf{semantic type} (for LIBERO).
-We formulate routing as a classification problem.
+We formulate routing as a multi-class classification problem, where the router predicts the most appropriate specialist given a natural-language task description.
 Routing accuracy is measured using the macro-averaged F1 score between predicted and ground-truth labels.
-At inference time:

-\begin{itemize} \item The router selects the appropriate expert based on the input task description. \item If using dynamic adapter loading, the corresponding LoRA weights are loaded (swap latency: 9.4s). \item The selected expert then executes the assigned task. \end{itemize}

-Swap latency can be amortized over multiple episodes to reduce its impact during extended deployments.
-MoIRA serving and inference configurations are depicted in Figure \ref{fig:moira_inference}
+At inference time, MoIRA operates in two sequential stages: \textit{routing} and \textit{expert serving}.
+Given an input task instruction, the router selects an expert index using either embedding-based similarity or prompt-driven language model inference.
+The selected expert is then served under one of several adapter serving configurations, each exposing a different trade-off between memory footprint and switching overhead.

+\begin{itemize} \item \textbf{Fully instantiated serving.} All specialist adapters are kept resident in GPU memory, enabling immediate expert selection.
+While this configuration minimizes switching overhead, its memory usage scales linearly with the number of specialists, limiting scalability.

+\item \textbf{Disk-based swapping.} Only a single active adapter is loaded at a time, with inactive specialists stored on CPU or disk and loaded on demand.
+This approach minimizes GPU memory usage and supports large expert libraries, but incurs significant I/O overhead during expert transitions, making it most suitable for episodic or amortized execution.